SA Online Retail Brands Report 2020

-The Acentric Online Retail Brands Report 2020, offers detailed insights into the online-retail brand landscape in South Africa, while providing invaluable tactical information for startups and existing store owners.
+The South African Online Retail Brands Report 2020 offers detailed insights into the online-retail brand landscape, while providing invaluable tactical information for startups and existing store owners.

 It is of special relevance to decision makers responsible for marketing and brand management, providing a broad range of measures specifically related to brand performance and positioning that provide essential input into marketing strategy.
 In order to ensure data integrity, the study avoided supply-side interviews (i.e. retailers) and instead focused on consumer interviews.
 Only consumers who had made at least one online purchase in the 12 months prior were allowed to participate.
 Additional restrictions included age (15 years and older) and residence (South Africa).

 In total, 75 brands and 30 product categories were covered.
 In terms of brands included, particular emphasis was placed on ensuring the top brands in the following categories were included: appliances, books, cellular, computers, electronic goods / appliances not listed elsewhere, fashion (clothes / shoes / accessories / cosmetics), watches, jewelry, homeware.
 In addition generalist stores such as Amazon and Takealot were included.

 The survey was conducted using panels managed by CINT AB Sweden and Acentric Marketing Research.
 While the survey was completed on the 8th of March 2020 – you are entitled to an update survey for the purchase / spend questions as these are likely to have shifted post Coronavirus lockdowns - but only if you order prior to end January 2021.
 The original survey covers the 12 months preceding the survey completion date.
 In total 264 respondents completed the survey yielding an estimated confidence interval of +-6% at a 95% confidence level.
 Confidence interval estimates assume a worst case scenario of 50% for percentage statistics.
 As is best practice, post-weighting was applied to improve representation in terms of demographics.